crazyoptimist/crazyoptimist-github-io/content/post/2020/how-to-configure-a-nginx-reverse-proxy-with-letsencrypt.md

 }
 ```

-For more advanced(production ready) configuration, use below instead:
+For more advanced (more so production ready) configuration, use below instead:

 ```ini
 server {